History of Sinn Féin: Aftermath of the Easter Rising

-Sinn Féin was not involved in the Easter Rising, despite being blamed by the British Government for it.
+Although it was blamed for it by the British government, Sinn Féin was not involved in the Easter Rising.
 The leaders of the Rising were looking for more than the Sinn Féin proposal of a separation stronger than Home Rule under a dual monarchy.
 Any group that disagreed with mainstream constitutional politics was branded 'Sinn Féin' by British commentators.

-In January 1917, Count Plunkett, father of the executed 1916 leader Joseph Plunkett, stood for election as an independent in the North Roscommon by-election, in a campaign led by Fr.
+In January 1917, George Noble Plunkett, father of the executed 1916 leader Joseph Plunkett, stood for election as an independent in the North Roscommon by-election, in a campaign led by Fr.
 Michael O'Flanagan, a Sinn Féin organiser, on a policy of appealing for Irish independence at the post-war peace conference.
 Polling took place in heavy snow on 3 February 1917.
 Plunkett took the seat by a large majority, and surprised his audience by announcing he intended to abstain from Westminster.

 Plunkett summoned a convention in the Mansion House, Dublin in April 1917, where his supporters and those of Griffith failed to reach consensus.
 When a split seemed imminent, O'Flanagan mediated an agreement between Griffith and Plunkett, and a group known as the Mansion House Committee was formed, tasked with organising forthcoming by-elections and sending an envoy to the Paris peace conference.
 Plunkett joined the Sinn Féin party.
-Sinn Féin contested another by-election in South Longford, where a reluctant Joe McGuinness, imprisoned in Lewes jail for his part in the Rising, was elected on the slogan "Put him in to get him out."
-Over the summer of 1917, surviving members of the Rising were freed from prison by Lloyd George, wary of public opinion as he attempted to get America to join the war. Éamon de Valera finally overcame his reluctance to enter electoral politics, when he was elected in East Clare on 10 July 1917.
+Sinn Féin contested the 1917 South Longford by-election, where Joseph McGuinness, imprisoned in Lewes jail for his part in the Rising, was elected on the slogan "Put him in to get him out".
+Over the summer of 1917, surviving members of the Rising were freed from prison by Lloyd George, wary of public opinion as he attempted to get America to join the war. Éamon de Valera overcame his reluctance to enter electoral politics, when he was elected in East Clare on 10 July 1917.
 A fourth by-election was won by W. T. Cosgrave in Kilkenny City.